enpitsuLin/enpitsulin.xyz-nuxt/content/intro-template.md

 title: Introduction Nuxt.js Starter Blog
 date: 2024-05-18 12:00:00
 tags:
-  - Nuxtjs
+  - nuxtjs
-  - Vue
+  - vue
-  - Introduction
+  - introduction
-execrpt: Looking for a out of the box template of with your favorite frontend framework?
+description: Looking for a out of the box template of with your favorite frontend framework?
 Let's checkout the Nuxtjs Starter Blog template.
 ---

 ## Nuxt.js Starter Blog